jozefg/drafts/w-types.md

 them.
 This doesn't mean that W-types are useless, just that they're useless in this setting.

-## In Extensional Type Theory
+## In Computational Type Theory

 Way in 1979ish, Martin-Lof proposed this type theory here termed "Intuitionistic Type Theory" (though everyone else just calls it Martin-Lof Type Theory, MLTT).
-MLTT is built by specifying a bunch of formation/introduction rules for types and then using them to justify their elimination rules.
-One admissible rule in particular is interesting to us, that's "equality reflection".
+Time passed and eventually this flavor of type theory was split off into the type theory that Agda and Coq are based on and the type theory that NuPRL is based on, computational type theory.

+Computational type theory in particular is less concerned with this whole "decidable equality" thing and so it admits functional extensionality right off the bat.
+We can even show that W-types are sufficient to encode all the types

 It states that if we have a proof that `I(A, a, b)` (written `a ≡ b`) then we can derive that the *judgment* `a = b ∈ A` holds.
 This is